MelodicTyper/coin/README.md

 This is a pretty simple game, but I enjoyed the CSS designing and the game logic.

 The code organization is practically non existant.
-But it works
+But it works so.

+Made for Hackclub's Siege hackathon.

 ## Credits
 - MDN Web Docs